fusioncharts/dev_centre_docs/chart-guide/chart-configurations/drill-down.md

 ### The JavaScript: Prefix

-An example of a drill-down chart and its corresponding code, that implements linking using the JavaScript: prefix, is given below:
+An example of a drill down  chart and its corresponding code, that implements linking using the JavaScript: prefix, is given below:

-{% embed_chart chart-configurations-drill-down-example-10.js %}
+{% embed_chart chart-configurations-drill down -example-10.js %}

 Click [here](http://jsfiddle.net/fusioncharts/z7vnp56d/) to edit the above chart.